fehervaria/DVDDriveSwitcher_macOS/README.md

 8. Reboot your computer to Recovery mode.
 Reboot and press and hold Command+R

-9. Open the Terminal from the from the Utilities menu and disable the System Integrity Protection
+9. Open the Terminal from the from the Utilities menu and re-enable the System Integrity Protection

    ```
    csrutil enable